kusiro/MJ_Hackathon/README.md

 npm i -g webpack-dev-server@2.6.1
 ```
 Run `npm i` to install depedencies for this project.
 Run `webpack-dev-server` to develop with livereload.
-(Seems that there is a bug currently with newest version.)

 ## Build
 Run `webpack -p` to build with optimization.